Light & Land

 On day seven we will experience a significant change in the landscape as we head south to Ullapool and our opportunity to explore the mystical mountains of Assynt and Torridon.
 Our three night stay here, on the shores of Loch Broom will allow us ample time to head north to the remarkable mountains of Assynt including the awe-inspiring Suilven and the diminutive, yet perfectly formed Stac Pollaidh.
 We will also head south to Loch Maree and Upper Loch Torridon where we will be able to photograph some of the most spectacular mountain scenery in Scotland.

-Although not strictly on the NC500, it seemed an opportunity to good to miss, so our final 3 nights will be spent in Broadford on the beautiful Isle of Skye.
+Although not strictly on the NC500, it seemed an opportunity to good to miss, so our final 3 nights will be spent on the beautiful Isle of Skye.
 Here we will explore those iconic locations without which no tour of Scotland could be considered complete.

 Finally, we will return to Inverness where our epic adventure began just 13 days, but a truly memorable 13 days ago.